fheyen/musicvis-lib/CONTRIBUTING.md

 ### Structure and Internal Dependencies

+You can see a visual dependency graph [here](https://observablehq.com/@mbostock/package-dependencies?name=musicvis-lib@latest).

-In VSCode you can generate a dependcy graph via [a plugin](https://marketplace.visualstudio.com/items?itemName=juanallo.vscode-dependency-cruiser).
+In VSCode you can generate such a graph via [a plugin](https://marketplace.visualstudio.com/items?itemName=juanallo.vscode-dependency-cruiser).